wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 * **Standardization and consistency**
   - There is always an issue of a consistent/standard environment between production and development.
-  - Our mostly time goes in creating a prod level environment in development face to actually fix or create any new feature
+  - Our mostly time goes in creating a prod level environment in development face to actually fix or create any new feature.
-  - By using this, now we are more equipped to efficiently analyze and fix bugs within the application.
-This reduces the amount of time wasted on defects and increases the amount of time available for feature development.
+  - With the new architecture, now we are more equipped to efficiently analyze and fix bugs within the application.
+It has drastically reduced the time wasted on "local environment issues" and in turn increased time available to fix actual issues and new feature development.
-  - Docker provides a repeatable dev prod environment and Eliminates the "it works on my machine" problem once and for all.
+  - Docker provides a repeatable dev prod environment and eliminates the "it works on my machine" problem once and for all.

 * **Local development**
   - It's not easy to develop and debug a service locally and connect it to the rest of the services running on staging.
-  - Consantly redeploying on staging to test the changes is time consuming.
+  - Constantly redeploying on staging to test the changes is time consuming.

 * **Auto scaling**
   - The load on the services can never be the same all the time.
-  - Keeping the services up for the whole year just to handle the peak load which comes on few days of festive season is waste of resources.
+  - Keeping the services up for the whole year just to handle the peak load which comes on few days of the festive season is a waste of resources.
   - Regularly benchmarking the load to scale the services with time is not an optimal way.

 * **Auto service restarts**
   - If the service goes in hanged state or terminates due to memory leak, resource polling deadlocks, file discriptors issues or anything else, how it's going to restart automatically?
-  - Although there are different tools available for multiple languages but setting them ip for each service on every server is not ideal.
+  - Although there are different tools available for multiple languages but setting them up for each service on every server is not ideal.

 * **Load balancing**
   - Adding and maintaning an extra entry point like nginx just to provide load balancing is an overhead.

-We are trying to tackle all these problems in a much automated and easy way using docker and Kubernetes and few open source tools.
+We are trying to tackle all these problems in a much automated and easy way using Docker, Kubernetes and few open-source tools.

 ## Our Journey

 We started out from scratch.
 Read a lot of articles, documentation, and tutorials.
 Gone through some existing staging and production level open source projects.
-Some of them solved a few of our problems, for some we found our own way and the rest of them are yet to be solved!
+Some of them solved a few of our problems, for some we found our own way and the rest of them are yet to be solved!.

 Below is the brief idea of all the ideas and approaches we found to solve many of our problems, the final approach we took and comparison between them: